181514912/EduMatch/README.md

 6. The proportion between how many leads you can buy with one EduCash should be configurable.
 By default,one EduCash can buy one lead.
 UI to unlock leads from using EduCash.

 ### Requirements For Email (Step 3):
-1. Send email to every available user for promotional leads
+1. Send email to every available user (users with listing & subscribed users) for promotional leads using promotional template
-2. Send email only to subscribed users for non-promotional leads
-3. Email the user whenever they unlock a lead.
+2. Send email only to subscribed users for non-promotional leads 2.a.
+Use locked lead template if the user has auto unlock unticked.
+	2.b.
+Use locked lead template if the user doesn't have enough Educash.
+	2.c.
+Use unlocked lead template if the user has autounlocked ticked and has enough Educash balance.
-4. Email the users whenever EduCash is added to their account with relevent invoice.
+3. Email the users whenever EduCash is added (not removed) to their account with relevent invoice.

 # Technology: